ontoligent/2019-bootcamp/high-level-outline.md

-## July 1, AM: Dr. Alvarado - Intro to computers
+## July 1, AM: Intro to computers for scientists
 0. High Level questions to frame the program - not to answer today
   * When should I terminal/script/program/text editor/IDE?
   * When should I use R v Python?